-- (a) purchased or initially created financial assets with credit impairment.
-For those financial assets, the enterprise applies the effective interest rate to the depreciated cost of the financial asset at initial recognition, adjusted for credit loss; - (b) financial assets which are not purchased or initially created financial assets with credit impairment but have subsequently become financial assets with credit impairment.
+(a) purchased or initially created financial assets with credit impairment.
+For those financial assets, the enterprise applies the effective interest rate to the depreciated cost of the financial asset at initial recognition, adjusted for credit loss;

+(b) financial assets which are not purchased or initially created financial assets with credit impairment but have subsequently become financial assets with credit impairment.
 For these financial assets, the enterprise applies the effective interest rate to the depreciated cost of the financial asset in the subsequent reporting periods.

 The effective interest method is a defined term for the method used to calculate the depreciated cost of a financial asset or financial liability, and to allocate and recognize the interest income or interest expense in profit or loss over the period.
-The effective interest rate is a defined term for the rate of accurately discounting the estimated future cash payments or receipts for the expected term of the financial asset or financial liability to the gross Carrying amount of a financial asset or to the depreciated cost of a financial liability.
+The effective interest rate is a defined term for the rate of accurately discounting the estimated future cash payments or receipts for the expected term of the financial asset or financial liability.
 When calculating the effective interest rate, the enterprise assesses the estimated cash flows, taking into account all contractual terms of the financial instrument (such as early repayment options, extensions, call options and other similar options) but does not take into account the expected credit losses.
 The calculation includes all charges and other fees paid or received by contractors under the contract which are an integral part of the effective interest rate, transaction costs and any other bonuses or discounts.
 It is assumed that cash flows and the expected period of a group of similar financial instruments can be estimated approximately reliably.
-On rare occasions, however, when it is not possible to approximately reliably estimate the cash flows or the expected life of the financial instrument (or group of financial instruments).
+On rare occasions, however, when it is not possible to approximately reliably estimate the cash flows or the expected life of the financial instrument (or group of financial instruments), the enterprise uses the contractual cash flows over the full contractual term of the financial instrument (or group of financial instruments).